top of page

 When you travel with your bike in a bike box/bag please ensure you know how to put it back together again.
 It sounds obvious but this is not always the case, especially if you have had someone at home to help you put it in the bike box!

-Peddles and a saddle are very individual choices, these two items can make your biking experience much more comfortable.
+Pedals and a saddle are very individual choices, these two items can make your biking experience much more comfortable.
 Have a saddle that fits you well and you don’t mind sitting on for very long days.

 STYLE OF TRAVEL

-There will be 30 – 45 participants in each event.
-In general, we will provide lead and sweep vehicles (and other support vehicles and chaperone riders throughout the course) and we will establish pit stops along the route, roughly equidistant between one another and usually a minimum of 3 of these stops per day.
+There will be 35 – 45 participants in each event.
+In general, we will provide lead and sweep vehicles (and other support vehicles and chaperone riders throughout the course), we will establish pit stops along the route, roughly equidistant between one another and usually a minimum of 4 of these stops per day.
 We give you route files that depict the daily stages, to use on your navigational aids (more on that below).
 You can choose to go at your own pace, to ride with others, ride on your own, whatever you fancy.
 We will not stop you riding unless we deem it unsafe for you to continue due to accumulated fatigue, weather conditions and/or hours of daylight.
 As such, there is no formal cut-off time as the daily stages could be influenced by weather or other factors – it is very much down to the judgement of the event team on this basis.
 However, unless we think you’re going to run out of daylight to finish the stage, we will not cut you off.
 That is our pledge to you.
 For your part, just keep peddling!

 BIKE CHOICE

-By now, we would hope that your bike choice is settled and you've been getting plenty of miles in the legs and refining your fit to ensure you’re comfortable for multiple long days in the saddle.
+By now, we would hope that your bike choice is settled, and you've been getting plenty of miles in the legs and refining your fit to ensure you’re comfortable for multiple long days in the saddle.
 In simple terms, a gravel bike or a road bike are the choices for this adventure.
 The route is not blessed with glass smooth roads and a comfort focussed ‘do it all' set up is what you're looking for.
 A super rigid race bike is unlikely to remain your friend for the duration of the trip.
 We are often asked about size of gravel tyres for the off-road section, you need the widest width suitable for your own bike.
 If unsure it is worth going to your local bike shop to explain what you are doing and ask for assistance.
 They will be able to give you advice and make sure you have the correct clearance on your tyres.

-Read Abbi's report from the Test Pilot Trip HERE for a more detailed of what they found on the route, the bike choices of participants and a simple pros and cons of those choices.
+Read Abbi's report from the Test Pilot Trip here for a more detailed of what they found on the route, the bike choices of participants and a simple pros and cons of those choices.

 LAUNDRY

 There is not a laundry facility throughout the event.
 You will be able to rinse your own clothes but not get them laundered.
-Please pack the correct amount of cycling clothing to reflect that.
+Please pack the correct amount of cycling clothing to reflect that. â€‹â€‹

 ALCOHOLIC DRINKS AND ‘EXTRAS’

-Where we provide meals as part of the general event service, we will not include alcoholic or soft drinks as standard and these must be provided by yourselves.
+Where we provide meals as part of the general event service, we will not include alcoholic or soft drinks as standard, and these must be provided by yourselves.
 See more on local payments, below.
 At some of the accommodation, there is a pay-bar where you can buy drinks and small snacks.

 We will provide you with some beers at certain locations, to celebrate a job well-done.
 That is a Rat Race tradition!
 These will be at the discretion of the organisers, however.
 In general, you should expect to pay for alcoholic and soft drinks.